dbertella/hector/src/content/en.md

 ---

-That was the beginning of a beautiful friendship.
+That was the beginning of a beautiful friendships

 ![End](../images/End.png)